Yasser-G/react-native-redux/README.md

 - No Persistance configuration needed, All data are persisted!
 - Very simple way to change store state, just like Component setState !
 - Simply connect your components with simpler connect function
-- Easily use hooks for your functional component, Dive deep in state up to 4 levels.
+- Easily use hooks for your functional component, Dive deep in state up to 5 levels!.
 - Built on redux, react-redux and redux-persist, No previous experience needed.
 ###### Note that this lib was known before as [Step React Redux][StepReactRedux].